2011 – PRESENT

 Asfur, initiator adoptie programma st dalel

 Asfur, saved from slaughter and relocated, initiator of the adoption program.
-Asfur is fully adopted.
+Asfur was fully adopted.

 Tunesie